danferth/todo/README.md

 # HOT ISSUE
 - [x] where the hell did the off canvas menu go! -shheez that was too easy :)
-- [ ] **not really ht but...** need to add the new UYF flask with cap and cap to products and images
+- [x] **not really ht but...** need to add the new UYF flask with cap and cap to products and images

 ## The big random list
+- [ ] move posts to pages as we can not use angular :( and also you have to have a category
+- [ ] tech results `app.js` on links to pages should just redirect to the page with `window.location`
 - [ ] set `$_GET` in ~~Full Width template for product pages~~ test template to set biology or chemistry and have angular know it
-- [ ] figure out what to do with `$_GET` need to get into `angular`? or something.
+- [x] figure out what to do with `$_GET` need to get into `angular`? or something.
 Once page knows the query how does it show differing text apnotes ect.
 - [ ] text for each roadmap tile
 - [ ] redo the transfer cap form in angular will need json file and what not
 - [x] product page `hero` with `<select>` responsive height is ganky